falehomar/llama.cpp/jvm/docs/api-design-document.md

 ## Implementation Classes

-The implementation classes will be in a separate package, e.g., `io.github.llama.impl.llamacpp`, and will not be directly exposed to users of the API.
+The implementation classes will be in a separate package, e.g., `io.github.llama.impl.llamacpp.ffm`, and will not be directly exposed to users of the API.
 They will be loaded through the factory mechanism.

 ## Example Usage